dribbble2react/framer-bridge-stencil-kit/README.md

 ## Components

 This package contains 4 Web Components, modeled after the components used in the [framer-bridge-starter-kit](https://github.com/framer/framer-bridge-starter-kit).
 Additionally, these components have added [PropertyControls](https://www.framer.com/api/property-controls/) to visually change the props the components are using.
+You can use these components in a project by installing [this package](https://store.framer.com/package/addison/stencil-components) to your Framer X Project!

 ### Button